 My new cookbook features the best backpacking recipes and food dehydrating techniques collected from over 100 issues of Trail Bytes, plus new topics that will make your backpacking meals as memorable as your adventures.

-With appreciation that BackpackingChef.com and Trail Bytes are now viewed by an international audience, the book has metric equivalents for weight, volume, and temperature.
+Now that BackpackingChef.com and Trail Bytes are viewed by an international audience, the book has metric equivalents for weight, volume, and temperature.
 You’ll still see the usual cups and tablespoons, but now you can also see measurements in grams and milliliters and temperatures in Fahrenheit and Celsius.

 Cooking directions show how to rehydrate meals in a thermos food jar as well as in a pot.
 Thermos cooking lets you prepare dehydrated meals in advance—for work, travel, and trail.
 Meals rehydrate better with longer soak times.
 A thermos holds its temperature for hours, whether you’re rehydrating a stew with boiled water or a macaroni, quinoa, or couscous salad with cold water.

-Chapter One wakes up the breakfast category with Omelet Bites and Pancake Bites, along with Overnight Muesli, Canadian Bacon Bits ’n’ Grits, and Peach Crunch Breakfast.
+Chapter One wakes up the breakfast category with Omelet Bites, Overnight Muesli, Tortilla Grits Bowls, and Pancake Bites.
 For something hot and creamy, try the Cream of Pancakes topped with pecan pieces.
+Omelet Bites incorporate grated potatoes, which ensures that the eggs will rehydrate well.

-Chapter Two features the all-new soup category, which begins with techniques for turning dehydrated meals into soup.
+Chapter Two features the all-new soup category, including techniques for turning dehydrated meals into soup.
 It’s a good practice to use up dehydrated food when the hiking season is over; making soup is an easy way to do it.
 The chapter has several delicious soup recipes, including a super-healthy vegetable-soup powder that can be used as the base for creating unlimited soups by adding dehydrated meat, tofu, vegetables, starches, or beans.
-The thickest offering in the collection is fish chowder, and for something even more filling, try dehydrating stuffing after dipping it in chicken soup.
+A hearty fish chowder recipe rounds out the collection.

 Chapter Three covers how to dehydrate tofu.
 With one simple step, the problem of tofu not rehydrating well is solved.
 Tofu absorbs flavors well, which carry over to dehydrated meals.
 Learn how to precook tofu with vegetable, curry, and taco seasonings.
-You don’t have to be vegetarian to enjoy Spicy-Tofu Tortillas and Tofu Noodles with Vegetables & Rice.
+You don’t have to be vegetarian to enjoy Spicy-Tofu Tortillas, Tofu Noodles with Vegetables & Rice, and Curry Tofu & Vegetables.

 Memorable backpacking meals deserve a special dessert—because you’re special, and you deserve it.
-There are plenty of ways to create them in Chapter Seven: Baked Pumpkin-Spice Apples, Grated Apples with Lemon Juice, Peach Granola Clusters, Hot Peach Crumble, Banana Split Pudding, Tortilla Fruit Tarts, Apple-Blueberry Fruit Leather, Banana-Berry Smoothies, and more.
+There are plenty of ways to create them in Chapter Ten: Baked Pumpkin-Spice Apples, Grated Apples with Lemon Juice, Tortilla Fruit Tarts, Peach Granola Clusters, Hot Peach Crumble, Watermelon Treats, Banana Pudding, Blueberry-Apple Fruit Leather & Pudding, and Baked Sweet Potato Pudding with Glazed Pecan Sauce.
 You might want to start with this chapter first.

-Chapter Eight wraps up Recipes for Adventure II with a review of best practices for dehydrating food, plus safe methods to store and pack it.
+Chapter Eleven wraps up the book with tips for drying, storing, and packing food.
 You’ll find tips to reduce the problem of vacuum-sealed bags losing their seals due to contact with the sharp edges of dried foods.
 With proper handling, the meals you take to the trail will reward you with great taste, appearance, and nutrition.

 Thank you to everyone who has purchased the Recipes for Adventure books and to the readers of Trail Bytes.
 Your encouraging words to “keep up the good work” made this project possible.